-Using HTML In WordPress
+Using HTML Tags In Your WordPress Content

-HTML Tags Allowed By WordPress
+HTML Formatting Tags Allowed By WordPress

-HTML Formatting Tags Usage In WordPress – Examples
+Using Basic HTML Tags In WordPress Content

-WordPress HTML (Text) Content Editor
+The WordPress HTML (Text) Editor Explained

-WordPress HTML (Text) Content Editor Menu Buttons
+WordPress HTML (Text) Editor Menu Buttons

 - i :

-<em></em>Use this button to add italics to your text.
+<em></em>Use this button to italicize text.

-<a href="http://example.com"></a>choose this menu button to add a hyperlink to any selected text.
+<a href="http://example.com"></a>Clicking this button adds a hyperlink to your selected text.

 - b-quote –

-<del></del>This HTML tag is used to label text that has been deleted from a post or page.
-Many browsers typically display this as strikethrough text.
+<del></del>Use this HTML tag to indicate text that has been deleted from your content.
+Many browsers will typically display this as strikethrough text.

-<ins></ins>Use this HTML tag to label text considered inserted into a post or page.
-Many browsers typically display this as underlined text.
+<ins></ins>Use this HTML tag to indicate text that has been inserted into a page or post.
+Many browsers will typically display this as underlined text.

-<ul></ul>This HTML tag is used to insert an unordered list into your post.
-Unordered lists usually display as a bulleted list.
-Note: use this formatting tag together with the
+<ul></ul>This HTML tag is used to insert an unordered list into your content.
+Unordered lists normally appear as a bulleted list.
+Note: this formatting tag needs to be used with the

 <li>tag (see below) in order for bullet lists to display properly.

-<li></li>This HTML tag is used to insert or turn your selected text into a list item.
+<li></li>Use this HTML tag to insert or turn your selected text into a list item.
 (This tag should be used in conjunction with the ul or ol tag).

-<code></code>Click this menu button to display code (like html formatting tags) in your text.
+<code></code>This HTML tag is used to display code (like html formatting tags) in your text.
 If you don’t use these tags to surround the code you want to display, WordPress will convert your tags and you will get errors (e.g. broken text).
-Note: any content inserted within the
+Note: content selected within the

 HTML Content Builders

-Thrive Content Builder
+Thrive Content Builder – WordPress Plugin

 To learn more about this plugin, see this article:

-Useful Tip: How To Add HTML-Formatted Content To The “About Yourself” Text Box In Your User Profile
+Quick Tutorial: How To Add HTML-Formatted Content To The “About Yourself” Text Box In Your User Profile

 WordPress Visual/Text Editor

-Author Page Link In WordPress
+Author Page Link In WordPress Blog Post